Evaporating black holes in de Sitter expanding universe: Abstract

 \section{Abstract}

 Models of evaporating black holes are constructed using the new solutions of Einstein's equations with perfect fluid in space-times with FLRW asymptotic behaviour derived recently [I. I. Cotaescu, Eur.
 Phys.
 J. C (2022) 82:86].
-The dynamics of these models is due exclusively to the geometries defined by dynamical metric tensors without resorting to additional hypotheses or thermodynamic considerations.
-During evaporation the black hole mass dissipates into a cloud of dust which replace the black hole while the background expands tending to the asymptotic one.
+The dynamics of these models is exclusively due to the interplay between black holes and their environments, without resorting to additional matter sources or thermodynamic considerations.
+During evaporation the black hole mass dissipates into a cloud of dust which replaces the black hole while the background expands tending to the asymptotic one.

 Pacs: 04.70.Bw